srobo/srcomp-mixtape/README.rst

     - ``port``: the websocket port for the (probably `4444`)
     - ``password``: the password for the websocket
     - ``source_name``: the name of the "Source" within OBS Studio that will play the videos
+    - ``scene_name``: the name of the "Scene" within OBS Studio that contains the above Source

 Track configuration
 -------------------